JERRY LEE LEWIS

 Lewis and Kristofferson worked together again on Lewis’s next effort, 2010’s “Mean Old Man”.
 The all-star guests on this release included Eric Clapton, Tim McGraw, Sheryl Crow, Kid Rock and John Fogerty among others.

 In April of 2013 Lewis opened Jerry Lee Lewis’ Café & Honky Tonk on historic Beale Street in Memphis, Tennessee.
-It is filled with the Killer’s piano, motorcycle, photos, memorabilia, along with great food and live music.
+It is filled with one of the Killer’s pianos, a motorcycle, photos, and memorabilia, along with great food and live music.

 2014 kicked off Jerry Lee’s “80th Birthday Tour” with shows across the country, from California to Tennessee to New York.
 The Killer is also traveling to Europe in 2105.

 In October of 2014 The Killer released his first ever biography with Pulitzer Prize winning author Rick Bragg.
 “Jerry Lee Lewis – His Own Story” came out to critical acclaim.
 His new CD “Rock & Roll Time” also came out in October.
 He told Rolling Stone magazine “This is a rock & roll record…That’s just the way it came out”.
 As he looks back on six decades of music and what the future holds, Lewis says he’s grateful.
 “I just think it’s a blessing from God that I’m still living… and I’m still rocking.”